Sebastian Svärd

-Sebastian Steve Qvacoe Cann-Svärd (born 15 January 1983), commonly known as Sebastian Svärd, is a Danish former professional footballer who played as a defensive midfielder.
+Sebastian Steve Cann-Svärd (born 15 January 1983), commonly known as Sebastian Svärd, is a Danish former professional footballer who played as a defensive midfielder.

 Club career

-Svärd was born in Hvidovre, Denmark, to a Swedish mother and Ghanaian father, and grew up in Urbanplanen, a neighbourhood consisting of subsidized housing in Vestamager.
-He started out at local Amager-based club B.1908, before moving to Kjøbenhavns Boldklub, the reserve team of F.C.
-Copenhagen.
+Svärd was born in Hvidovre, Denmark, to a Swedish mother and Ghanaian father, and grew up in Urbanplanen, a neighbourhood consisting of subsidised housing in Vestamager.
+He started out at local Amager-based club B.1908, before moving to KB, the reserve team of Copenhagen.
 Here he was seen as a prodigy, impressing the coaches of the Denmark under-16, under-17 and under-19 national teams.
 As so he was bought by English club Arsenal for an undisclosed fee in November 2000.

 He won the FA Youth Cup with the club's academy in his first season.
 His first-team Arsenal debut came in a League Cup fourth round match on 27 November 2001, as a substitute in a 2–0 win over Grimsby Town.
 Over the next two years, he made two more appearances for Arsenal, one more in the League Cup against Sunderland and one in the FA Cup against Oxford United.
 Arsenal went on to win the FA Cup final that season but Svärd was left out of the squad.

 He returned on loan to his old club Copenhagen in August 2003, in need of first-team play; after just four months he returned to England to play for Stoke City, for whom he played nine league matches and scored one goal against Sunderland.
 In August 2004, he came on as a substitute in Arsenal's 3–1 Community Shield victory over Manchester United.